Venezuela: Economy

+"The formerly rich petro-state has seen GDP fall by 80 percent in less than a decade, driving some seven million of its citizens to flee.
+Most Venezuelans live on just a few dollars a month, with the health care and education systems in total disrepair and biting shortages of electricity and fuel" as of 2024, according to VOA (report from AFP).

 Venezuela has a market-based mixed economy dominated by the petroleum sector, which accounts for roughly a third of GDP, around 80% of exports, and more than half of government revenues.
 Per capita GDP for 2016 was estimated to be US$15,100, ranking 109th in the world.
 Venezuela has the least expensive petrol in the world because the consumer price of petrol is heavily subsidized.
 The private sector controls two-thirds of Venezuela's economy.

-A part of the Venezuelan economy depends on remittances.